Karlie Lema: College career

 Lema was a four-year starter for the California Golden Bears.
 She led the team with 6 goals in 18 games as a freshman in 2021, being named to the Pac-12 Conference all-freshman team.
 After the season, she had surgery for her hip which repaired her labrum, and she returned to score a team-second-high 5 goals in 21 games in her sophomore season.
 Resting that spring helped resolve her hip issues before her junior season, when she scored 4 goals with a team-high 4 assists in 16 games, earning third-team All-Pac-12 honors.

-Before her senior season, Lema played for the San Francisco Glens in the pre-professional USL W League during the summer.
 She opened her final season with a prolific amount of scoring, ranking first in the nation with 13 goals over her first 10 games of 2024.
 California finished seventh in the Atlantic Coast Conference in their first season in the league, missing the six-team ACC tournament but making the NCAA tournament, where they lost in the second round.
 Lema ended the 2024 season with 16 goals (fourth-most in program history) and 6 assists in 21 appearances and was named the ACC Offensive Player of the Year and first-team All-ACC.

 Club career

+San Francisco Glens

+Before her senior season at Cal, Lema played for the San Francisco Glens in the pre-professional USL W League during the summer.